 - Zulu: Masks used in ceremonial dances to honour ancestors and seek their guidance.

-- Xhosa: Known for face masks used in initiation ceremonies, symbolizing the transition to adulthood.
+- Xhosa: Known for face masks used in initiation ceremonies, symbolising the transition to adulthood.

 Legacy